4/11/26 - Public Comment Submitted for the 4/14/26 BOS Hearing

 3/3/26

-Show Up, Speak Out: Ensure the Best - Nevada County’s Wireless Rules
+Show Up, Speak Out: Help Shape Nevada County's Wireless Future

 Last week, residents filled the chambers at the Nevada County Government Center to weigh in on the draft Communication Towers & Facilities Ordinance Update before the Nevada County Planning Commission.